-Brand Case Study: How New York Times Uses the Power of Interactive Content
+Brand Case Study: How this New York Times Interactive Content Piece Became Popular

-On 21st December 2013, the New York Times (NYT) published an interactive assessment, ‘How y’all, Youse and You Guys Talk’.
+On 21st December 2013, the New York Times (NYT) published an interactive assessment.It was called ‘How y’all, Youse and You Guys Talk’.
 And, they were in for a surprise!
-Little did they know that in a matter of just 11 days, the assessment would beat every other story NYT published that year.
-As a matter of fact, it continued to hog the limelight and went on to become their third most popular content piece of 2014!
+Little did they know that the assessment would beat every other story NYT published that year.
+This happened in just 11 days, As a matter of fact, this New York Times interactive content piece continued to hog the limelight.
+It also became their third most popular content piece of 2014!

 In a way, this success became a testimony of how interactive content would change the content marketing game forever.
 People were responding to and engaging with this new format.
 It was impossible to overlook its popularity!